egagli/sar_snowmelt_timing/README.md

 Originally, this toolbox made use of [Analysis Ready Sentinel-1 Backscatter Imagery](https://registry.opendata.aws/sentinel-1-rtc-indigo/) (Sentinel-1 RTC data) hosted on AWS managed by Indigo Ag, Inc.

 I'm currently in the process of cleaning up this repo, adding new starter code, and making these tools pip installable.

+**Check out the quickstart heading below to get started!**

 ## Geophysical Research Letters paper: Capturing the Onset of Mountain Snowmelt Runoff Using Satellite Synthetic Aperture Radar